Skip to main content

 Claude Code Only

-If you only need Claude Code support, you can clone the skill repo and copy the skill directory into Claude Code’s discovery path:
+If you only need Claude Code support, copy the skill into ~/.claude/skills/ inside the image:

 .run("git clone https://github.com/tensorlakeai/tensorlake-skills /tmp/tensorlake-skills")